neilyoung/t265pose/README.md

 ## How to setup

-Find the release packages in the `Code/Releases` section of the Github repo of this project.
+Find the release packages in the my [github repository](https://github.com/neilyoung/t265pose/releases).
 There you will also find detailed installation instructions.

 ## Version history and current limitations